camunda/camunda-docs/docs/reference/announcements.md

 :::

 auth0 announced an End-Of-Life for one of the functionalities that is being utilized by previous automation clusters.
 The new versions are not using this functionality anymore.
-This update makes sure that your cluster will work seamlessly after auth0 deactivates the feature in production.
+This update ensures your cluster will work seamlessly after auth0 deactivates the feature in production.

 You minimally need to take the following [update](/components/console/manage-clusters/update-cluster.md) path: